Meatball Parm Sub

 Ingredients

-- 1/4 cup finely shredded fresh Parmesan cheese
+- 1/4 cup finely shredded Parmesan cheese (fresh, not the green can)

 Instructions

-- Toss the cooked meatballs in the sauce and place 3-4 meatballs onto each sub roll.
-Top with Parmesan and mozzarella cheeses.
-Bake on a cookie sheet for 10 minutes or until the buns are toasted and cheese has melted.
-Serve immediately.
+- Roll the cooked meatballs in 1/2 cup sauce then place 3 meatballs onto each sub roll.
+Top with remaining 2 tablespoons Parmesan and mozzarella cheeses.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.